Narrow-barred Spanish mackerel

 The narrow-barred Spanish mackerel (Scomberomorus commerson) is a mackerel of the family Scombridae found in a wide-ranging area in Southeast Asia, but as far west as the east coast of Africa and from the Middle East and along the northern coastal areas of the Indian Ocean, and as far east as the South West Pacific Ocean.

 Description

 They are vivid blue to dark grey in colour along their backs and flanks and fade to a silvery blue-grey on the belly.
 Spanish mackerel have scores of narrow, vertical lines down their sides.
-Spanish mackerel are the largest of all Australian mackerels, growing to about 200 cm and up to 70 kg.
+Spanish mackerel grow to about 200 cm and up to 70 kg.
+They are the largest of all Australian mackerels.

 Distribution and habitat

 Scomberomorus commerson is found in a wide area centering in Southeast Asia, but as far west as the east coast of Africa and from the Persian Gulf and along the northern coastal areas of the Indian Ocean, and as far east as Fiji in the South West Pacific ocean.
 The species is common down both sides of Australia as far south as Perth on the west coast and Sydney on the east coast.
 It is also found as far north as China and even Japan.
 Recorded first in the Mediterranean Sea in 1935 off Mandatory Palestine, it is now very common in the eastern Levant where it has become an important target species for local fisheries.